celery/celery/docs/userguide/canvas.rst

         >>> (add.s(2, 2) | add.s(4) | add.s(8))().get()
         16

-- Immutable subtasks
+- Immutable signatures

     Signatures can be partial so arguments can be added to the existing arguments, but you may not always want that, for example if you don't want the result of the previous task in a chain.

-    In that case you can mark the subtask as immutable, so that the arguments cannot be changed::
+    In that case you can mark the signature as immutable, so that the arguments cannot be changed::

         >>> add.subtask((2, 2), immutable=True)